 Paula Robison (Tokyo String Quartet) - Vanguard 1978

-Pahud's readings are delightful, with characterful string soloists.
+If one can get past the Cosmo pose of Emmanuel Pahud on the cover, his readings are delightful, with characterful, articulate string soloists.
 His tone is sweet, his phrasing is musical, and his pianissimos are ravishing.
-His pillowy articulation, too, is always a joy to behold.
-Add in EMI's plush, reverberant acoustic and the Cosmo-style centerfold pose of Pahud on the cover, and it's charming and a bit romantic (small "r" intentional).
+His pillowy articulation, too, is always a marvel.
+Add in EMI's plush, reverberant acoustic and it's all a bit romantic (small "r" intentional).

 Paula Robison brings boundless energy to these works, with exuberant tempos all through.
 If it's almost too robust for Mozart, there is no denying her ringing, vibrant tone is simply irresistible.
-The analog Vanguard sound exemplifies her sound gloriously.
+The analog Vanguard sound exemplifies her sound gloriously, and the playing of the fabulous Tokyo String Quartet is beyond reproach.
 This one just misses the top category by a whisker.

 The good (listed alphabetically)